Driving Safety: When is it No Longer Safe to Drive Alone?

 When you think of driving safety, some of the first things that come to mind are wearing your seatbelt, not driving under the influence, and following the laws and the rules of the road.
 But one crucial element that can’t be overlooked is ensuring you stop driving once it is no longer safe due to your age.

-Many senior citizens are able to drive safely and regularly.
+Many senior citizens can drive safely and regularly.
 But for every single person who drives, there comes a time when it might no longer be safe to drive alone or at all.
-The problem is, it can be difficult to make this decision until it’s too late or an accident or another event has occurred.
+The problem is, that it can be difficult to make this decision until it’s too late or an accident or another event has occurred.

 Driving Safety: Signs It’s No Longer Safe to Drive Alone